 Research about disabilities and crisis management

-People with disabilities are usually not included crisis management work since they are seen as vulnerable persons and in need of assistance.
+People with disabilities are usually not included in crisis management work since they are seen as vulnerable persons and in need of assistance.
 Planning and risk analyses are often performed without input from people with disabilities.
-They are almost never seen as a resource.

 This research project held a crisis management exercise as a role play for 3 hours performed in a city environment.
 The exercise gathered crisis management professionals and people with different types of disabilities.
 The crisis scenario was unserviceable water followed by a power blackout.
 The participants should move to a safety place (trygghetspunkt) where they could receive further information and necessities, ask questions, and get help with their concerns.
 Afterwards a debriefing session was held discussing collaboration and lessons learned.

 Five crisis management people from three municipalities and seven people with various types of disabilities (wheel-chair users, blind people, people with cognitive or intellectual disabilities).
 The session was held by a four researchers who played different roles in the scenario.

 The crisis management professionals gained new and sometimes unexpected insights from the questions and issues raised by the people with disabilities.